 Each of the ducts lines in your house are then individually cleaned.
 A special probe that runs on compressed air travels along the duct dislodging debris which is immediately removed from your home by a powerful vacuum system.
 We do not use electric vacuum systems because they are simply not powerful enough.
 The vacuum system we use is powered by our Van's Turbo Diesel Motor which has a capacity of around 500 cubic feet per minute whereas the most powerful electric vacuum systems with four 1200

-After cleaning is complete we turn the heater on to check operation is normal.
+After duct cleaning is complete we turn the heater on to check operation is normal.
 Then we apply ‘bactigas’ into the return air vent.
-(Bactigas, is simply tea tree oil compressed as gas, and is a natural antiseptic.)
-The teatree the flows along the return air vent into the heater and out through all the duct lines and vents.
-This sanitises and deodourises the system for you.
-Bactigs contains natural Tea Tree Oil produced in Australia by means of steam distillation of the foliage and terminal branch
+(Bactigas, is simply distilled Teatree oil compressed as gas, and is a natural antiseptic.)
+The Teatree the flows along the return air vent into the heater and out through all the duct lines and vents.
+This sanitises and deodorises the system for you.
+Bactigas contains natural Tea Tree Oil produced in Australia by means of steam distillation of the foliage.